Radix Financial Group logo

 Frequently Asked Questions

-How long does Radix Financial Group take to show results?
+How does Radix Financial Group compare to similar companies?

 Radix Financial Group is best suited for creditworthy small business owners seeking faster SBA loan access through a broker model rather than direct bank lending.
-The primary caveat is that Radix does not lend directly and cannot guarantee rates or approval—actual terms depend entirely on which lender partner accepts the application, making comparative shopping and rate verification essential.
+The primary caveat is that Radix does not lend directly and cannot listed refund term rates or approval—actual terms depend entirely on which lender partner accepts the application, making comparative shopping and rate verification essential.

 • Established small business owners seeking $25K–$500K in growth capital with 2–4 week funding timelines

-• Businesses needing larger SBA loans ($500K–$5M) willing to wait 4–8 weeks for more competitive rates
+• Businesses needing larger SBA loans ($500K–$5M) willing to wait 4–8 weeks for more rate claims to verify

 • Entrepreneurs who value personal service and guidance through the loan matching process rather than direct bank relationships